Tirzepatide: Synthesis

-The synthesis of tirzepatide was first disclosed in patents filed by Eli Lilly and Company.
+The synthesis of tirzepatide was first disclosed in patents filed by Eli Lilly and Company in 2016.
 This uses standard solid phase peptide synthesis, with an allyloxycarbonyl protecting group on the lysine at position 20 of the linear chain of amino acids, allowing a final set of chemical transformations in which the sidechain amine of that lysine is derivatized with the lipid-containing fragment.

 Large-scale manufacturing processes have been reported for this compound.

 History

-Eli Lilly and Company first applied for a patent for a method of glycemic control using tirzepatide in early 2016.
-The patent was published late that year.
-After passing phase III clinical trials, Lilly applied for FDA approval in October 2021, with a priority review voucher.
+Eli Lilly and Company first applied for a patent for a method of glycemic control using tirzepatide in 2016.
+After passing phase III clinical trials, Eli Lilly applied to the U.S. Food and Drug Administration (FDA) for approval in 2021, with a priority review voucher.

-Following the completion of the SURPASS-2 trial (NCT03987919), the company announced on 28 April 2022 that tirzepatide had successfully met their endpoints in obese and overweight patients without diabetes.
+After completing the SURPASS-2 trial (NCT03987919), the company announced in April 2022 that tirzepatide had successfully met its clinical endpoints in obese and overweight participants without diabetes.

-In industry-funded preliminary trials comparing tirzepatide to the existing diabetes medication semaglutide (an injected analogue of the hormone GLP-1), tirzepatide showed minor improvement of reductions (2.01%–2.30% depending on dosage) in glycated hemoglobin tests relative to semaglutide (1.86%).
+In industry-funded preliminary trials, tirzepatide showed minor improvement of reductions (2.01%–2.30% depending on dosage) in glycated hemoglobin tests relative to the injected GLP-1 analog semaglutide (1.86%).
 A 10 mg dose has also been shown to be effective in reducing insulin resistance, with a reduction of around 8% from baseline, measured using HOMA2-IR (computed with fasting insulin).
-Fasting levels of IGF binding proteins like IGFBP1 and IGFBP2 increased following tirzepatide treatment, increasing insulin sensitivity.
+Fasting levels of insulin-like growth factor (IGF) binding proteins such as IGFBP1 and IGFBP2 increased after tirzepatide treatment, increasing insulin sensitivity.

-Meta-analysis

-A 2021 meta-analysis showed that over one-year of clinical use, tirzepatide was observed to be superior to dulaglutide, semaglutide, degludec, and insulin glargine with regards to glycemic efficacy and obesity reduction.
+A 2021 meta-analysis found that over one year of clinical use, tirzepatide was superior to dulaglutide, semaglutide, insulin degludec, and insulin glargine in improving blood sugar and obesity.

-In a phase III double-blind, randomized, controlled trial supported by Eli Lilly, non-diabetic adults with a body mass index of 30 or more, or 27 or more and at least one weight-related complication, excluding diabetes, were randomized to receive once-weekly, subcutaneous tirzepatide (5 mg, 10 mg, or 15 mg), or placebo.
+In a phase III double-blind, randomized, controlled trial supported by Eli Lilly, nondiabetic adults with a body mass index of 30 or more, or 27 or more and at least one weight-related complication, excluding diabetes, were randomized to receive once-weekly, subcutaneous tirzepatide (5 mg, 10 mg, or 15 mg) or placebo.
 The mean percentage change in weight at week 72 was −15.0% (95% confidence interval [CI], −15.9 to −14.2) with 5-mg weekly doses of tirzepatide, −19.5% (95% CI, −20.4 to −18.5) with 10-mg doses, and −20.9% (95% CI, −21.8 to −19.9) with 15-mg doses.
 Weight change in the placebo group was −3.1% (95% CI, −4.3 to −1.9).